jez/blog/source/_posts/2014-12-29-google-chrome-a-memory-hog.markdown

 $ ps -ev | grep -i chrome | awk '{print $12}' | awk '{for(i=1;i<=NF;i++)s+=$i}END{print s}'
 ```

-If you want to save this as an alias for handy use, add this line to your
+Pretty isn't it?
+If you want to save this as an alias for handy use, add this
-~/.bashrc (or appropriate configuration file):
+line to your ~/.bashrc (or appropriate configuration file):

 ```bash Add as an alias
 alias chromemem="ps -ev | grep -i chrome | awk '{print \$12}' | awk '{for(i=1;i<=NF;i++)s+=\$i}END{print s}'"